BenD780x9/Klipper-for-Ender_3_v2/README.md

    A. In the home directory folder (`~/`) make a file called `printer.cfg`.\
         **Do not do this in the Klipper sub-folder**, it should be in your regular home directory.

    B. Copy the contents of [this Ender 3 v2 configuration file](https://github.com/KevinOConnor/klipper/blob/master/config/printer-creality-ender3-v2-2020.cfg) into printer.cfg and save it.

+   C. In the Terminal of Fluidd / Mainsail, type `restart`.
+You should see the printer restart and become ready without errors.\
+   You can also issue a `status` command.
+What's beautiful about Klipper is that whenever you make config changes, \
+   you just save and run `restart` and that's it.
+No recompiling!

   ## Klipper: